DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 "Exactly," Dr. Chen confirmed.
 "The magic was never gone; it was just privatized."

-### The Koryos System: The Human Engine of Conquest
+### The Koryos System: The Human Machine of Conquest

 Dr. Chen revealed how the persecution was carried out through human agents.